alexhroom/verbosemanager/docs/index.md

 Step 2: [time]
 ```

-More flexibility is available by directly coding in start and stop functions for your verbose process, but the `@verbosemanager` decorator is a shortcut to access the management functions.
+More flexibility is available by directly coding in start and stop functions for your verbose process, but the `@verbosify` decorator is a shortcut to access the management functions.
 See the documentation for details on directly using them.

 [^1]: *the instantiation functions are needed so the functions can access the `VerboseManager` class; Python scoping makes this unavoidable, sadly.*